LaunchCodeEducation/lchs/src/assignments/flask-game-repo.rst

 Whew!
 This process gets easier with practice, and you now have a little more experience under your belt.

+Now it's time to git back to building your game!

-Ready to build your game? :ref:`Return to Assignment 6 <flask-game>`.
+:ref:`Return to Assignment 6 <flask-game>`.